Skip to main content

 Feedstock of the future – lignocellulosic agricultural residues

-Lignocellulose is the feedstock used for our sunliquid® process.
+Lignocellulose is the feedstock used for our sunliquid™ process.
 Lignocellulose provides structural support for cell walls in biomass gained from forestry and farming.
 Its stable structure is made up of cellulose, hemicellulose and lignin, the exact composition varying according to the type of plant.
-Within a short time, we are able to adjust our sunliquid® process to the most varied types of feedstock, including cereal straw, corn stover, bagasse, or energy crops such as miscanthus and switchgrass.
+Within a short time, we were able to adjust our sunliquid™ process to the most varied types of feedstock, including cereal straw, corn stover, bagasse, or energy crops such as miscanthus and switchgrass.
 We have processed wheat-straw, corn stover and bagasse at our demonstration plant in Straubing showing good results.
 A number of other lignocellulosic feedstock have been tested at pilot and lab scale.

 Availability of lignocellulosic feedstock

 The USA, Asia, and the European Union are the leading producers of agricultural products.
-At a regional level, various straw sources are available for extracting lignocellulose based ethanol: While the focus in Europe is on the residues of wheat and barley production, in Asia large quantities of rice straw are available (while millet straw is dominant amongst the other types of cereal straw), in North America it is corn stover and in South America bagasse as a by-product of sugarcane production.
+At a regional level, various straw sources are available for extracting lignocellulose-based ethanol: While the focus in Europe is on the residues of wheat and barley production, in Asia large quantities of rice straw are available (while millet straw is dominant amongst the other types of cereal straw), in North America it is corn stover and in South America bagasse as a by-product of sugarcane production.

-A study by the International Council on Clean Transportation (ICCT) estimates the realistic amount of agricultural by-products like straw that will be available in Europe in 2030 at 139 million tons – compared to 122 millions tons in 2013.
+A study by the International Council on Clean Transportation (ICCT) estimates the realistic amount of agricultural by-products like straw that will be available in Europe in 2030 at 139 million tons – compared to 122 million tons in 2013.

 About 380 million tons of straw from wheat and other cereal and about 150 million tons of corn stover are produced every year in the EU alone.
 Studies expect this quantity to increase in coming years due to the growth in grain farming.
 Only a small fraction is currently returned to the field, used for livestock farming, or for mushroom cultivation.
 A study comparison shows that, depending on the region and the local conditions, up to between 30 and maximally 60 percent of the straw produced can be removed from the field and made available for further use.